Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 ---
 In what kind of world do we want to live in?

 >  Dare to dream of a world where everybody has a say.
 A world where we can trust each other.
-A world where data and transactions are carried out in a secure and transparent way, exposing corruption, fraud and inefficiencies.
+A world where transactions are carried out in a secure and transparent way, exposing corruption, fraud and inefficiencies.
 A world where empowered individuals control their data and their destinies.

-Blockchain was invented as an answer to this dream and proposes technical solutions to many world issues.
+Blockchain was invented as an answer to this dream and proposes technical solutions to many burning issues.

 ![](../images/post-img.jpg)